vincentwoo/blog/_posts/2015-01-13-creating-google-hangouts-with-apps-via-url.md

 });
 {% endhighlight %}

-You'll get a button that, when you click on it, briefly opens a window with a URL like:
+Which renders a button that, when clicked on, briefly opens a window with a URL like:

 ```